Esteves4/Smartbee/Scale/README.md

    3. Mounting the Load Cells
    4. Connecting the Load Cells on HX711

-      To connect the load cells on HX711, look at the table down below, connect the wires off the load cells in the respective PINs of the HX711.
+      To connect the load cells on HX711, look at the table down below, connect the wires off the load cells in their respective PINs of the HX711.
 After the table there is a diagram of the connections.
       >**Again, since we already connected the HX711 and the gsm module on the previous step, we're going to focus only on the Load Cell conections.**